yoava333/ctf-writeups/googlectf_quals/2019/sandstone/README.md

 }
 ```

 The piece of code above allows you to transmute an object lifetime with another lifetime.
-[Lifetimes](https://doc.rust-lang.org/1.9.0/book/lifetimes.html) are how the rust compiler and language manage object reference validity, when a lifetime of an object ends it is dropped (destructed).
-Violating lifetime rules causes the famous rust compiler error: ```error[E0597]: `borrow` does not live long enough```.
+[Lifetimes](https://doc.rust-lang.org/1.9.0/book/lifetimes.html) are how the Rust compiler and language manage object reference validity, when a lifetime of an object ends it is dropped (destructed).
+Violating lifetime rules causes the famous Rust compiler error: ```error[E0597]: `borrow` does not live long enough```.

 The code above causes the compiler to think that we have a reference to a valid object while the object was already destructed.
 The reference in the code above points to a memory location on a higher stack frame.
-At first, it looked like a memory leak bug, but a closer inspection revealed that we can change the type to `mut`, which causes the reference to be writable, which eanbles us to write to the stack!
+At first, it looked like a memory leak bug, but a closer inspection revealed that we can change the type to `mut`, which causes the reference to be writable, which enables us to write to the stack!

 Our exploitation plan was as follows: